School of Social Work (GRAD)

 The M.S.W.
 Program

 Students complete the M.S.W. generalist curriculum of 29 credit hours that covers content related to human behavior and the social environment, institutionalized discrimination, social work practice, social policy, and research.
 In the evidence-informed practice specialization curriculum, students choose among two concentrations for an additional 33 academic credit hours: the community, management and policy practice concentration (CMPP), and the direct practice concentration (DP).
-The CMPP concentration prepare students for advanced social work practice related to administration, management, and community and policy practice.
+The CMPP concentration prepares students for advanced social work practice related to administration, management, and community and policy practice.
 The DP concentration prepares students for advanced social work practice with individuals, families, and groups.

 In both the M.S.W. generalist and specialization curriculum, students also enroll in field education in addition to their classroom-based coursework.
 In field education, M.S.W. students are placed in more than 250 government, nonprofit, and other human services agencies each semester of their studies.
 Through these field placements, students receive hands-on experience working in a wide array of practice areas such as anti-poverty programs, child welfare, community and program development, family violence, healthcare, behavioral health, among others.